 We didn’t have any discussion with my daughter’s birth mother before we adopted her.
-It all happened in a whirlwind, and so we didn’t have time to develop a relationship and get to know each other before that life changing moment.
-Since then, we’ve had opportunities to talk to birth mothers before placement.
-It’s been everything you think it’d be—exciting, nerve-wracking, scary, overwhelming.
-The one thing that grounded me when I felt overwhelmed with so many emotions going into a conversation was that I just needed to remember … I’m just talking to a person and all I need to do is be me.
+It all happened in a whirlwind, so we didn’t have time to develop a relationship and get to know each other before that life-changing moment.
+Since then, we’ve had opportunities to talk to potential birth parents before placement.
+It’s been everything you think it’d be—exciting, nerve-racking, scary, overwhelming.
+The one thing that grounded me when I felt overwhelmed with so many emotions going into a conversation was that I just needed to remember … I’m just talking to a person, and all I need to do is be me.
 I cleared my mind and tried to focus on that.
 One.
 Person.
 Not the little human she was carrying, but her.
 Only her.

 My fear with adoption is that people only see the beauty in it and forget, or fail to acknowledge, that there’s a mother facing the hardest decision imaginable.
 For those who have adopted already or who are in the process of it, I hope that this is in the forefront of your mind.
 But sometimes, I know, it’s not.
 I’ve felt great heartache from hearing my friends, who are birth mothers, explain their pain.
 In their words, I knFow that their mere words will never be adequate in explaining how they truly feel.
 How could they?
 Honestly.
 I don’t think the English language has the words to express the feelings a birth mother experiences.
 So, as we approach adoption, and as we communicate with expectant mothers and fathers, it’s crucial to remember that they are real people sacrificing an actual, literal, physical part of themselves.

-Remember that golden rule that you learned as a child?
+Remember that golden rule you learned as a child?
 Treat others as you’d like to be treated.

 Before our son was born, we were communicating with a birth mother.
 She had already delivered her baby and was looking for a family.
-She contacted us via email and after emailing back and forth a few times, we decided to Skype.
+She contacted us via email, and after emailing back and forth a few times, we decided to Skype.
 I remember being so incredibly nervous to see her and talk to her for the first time.
-I mean, with email, I could re-read and edit.
-But when you’re talking in real time, I could maybe be a big idiot and she not like me.
+I mean, with email I could re-read and edit.
+But when you’re talking in real time, I could maybe be a big idiot and she might not like me.

 Ultimately, the adoption didn’t happen.
-Her own mother put the pressure on and said she would raise the baby and that was it.
+Her own mother put the pressure on and said she would raise the baby, and that was it.
 I remember that Skype session when she told us the news.
 We were sad.
 I felt empty and numb.
 I mourned the baby girl we would have had in the bassinet next to our bed.
 But I’ll tell you, in those moments when she was speaking to us, I was more sad for her and for the lost relationship we had built.

-My husband and I tried to comfort her during this because she was confused and upset.
-I worried that she was so uneasy with this decision and I really wanted her to feel peace.
+My husband and I tried to comfort her during this time because she was confused and upset.
+I worried that she was so uneasy with this decision, and I really wanted her to feel peace.
 The conversation ended the best way it could have, but we knew our relationship with her wouldn’t continue.
 Oddly, as heartsick as I was about having been planning and preparing for this baby girl, I was devastated to say goodbye to this birth mother.
 I loved her.
-We had had some really fun and carefree laughing moments, but we’d also shared some really personal deep feelings.
+We had had some really fun and carefree laughing moments, but we’d also shared some really personal, deep feelings.
 We shared so much in those few months.

 Months later, another expectant mother contacted us via email.
 Though different, building that relationship with this expectant mother was the same process.
 We treated her like we’d want to be treated, even knowing that at any moment it could end.
 We were prompt in our responses to her emails.
 We were engaged and asked questions so we could get to know her.
 Those emails turned into phone calls where we’d sit in the bedroom, away from distraction, and chat for some time.
-I remember being so nervous, but once we were on the phone it was fine.
+I remember being so nervous, but once we were on the phone, it was fine.

 We met at a park and had a really great time.
 At this point, it wasn’t just about parenting techniques, where we live, and how we approach education.
 We talked about silly, random things.
 Again I found myself more attached to her than the idea, even, of an adoption.
 This time, when she told us that we would be her son’s parents … it actually happened.
-About three months later I was in the delivery room with her as she delivered our son.
+About three months later, I was in the delivery room with her as she delivered our son.
 It was beautiful.